-- Keeps you fit.
+- !
+Keeps you fit.

 - Helps you manage weight.

 - Gets your heart pumping.

 - Prepares you body's muscles to bear labor and child birth.

-- Does not cause any sort of stress on you or your baby.
+- !
+Does not cause any sort of stress on you or your baby.

-Avoid forms of exercise in which you may be at the hard or losing balance.
+Avoid forms of exercise in which you may be at the risk of falling down hard or losing balance.
 Examples of these types of exercises are skiing, football, tennis, gymnastics and horse-riding.